 PhD, Creative Writing, Newcastle University.
 AHRC Northern Bridge Scholarship.

 Thesis: ‘Moveable Type: How might a contemporary ekphrastic practice illuminate Traveller representations in Thomas Bewick’s tail-piece prints?’

 Supervisors: Professor Bill Herbert and Professor Sean O’Brien.

-Examiners: Professor Sinéad Morrissey and Dr Tony Williams.
+Examiners: Professor Sinéad Morrissey and Professor Tony Williams.

-Study period: archival and outreach internships with The Wordsworth Trust and Natural History Society of Northumbria.
+Archival and outreach internships: The Wordsworth Trust and Natural History Society of Northumbria.

 2012 – 2013